tapabratadey/ruby-backend/README.md

 1. Implement MVC architecture.
 2. Create a database using `sqlite3`.
 3. Users can be created, updated, deleted.
+4. Web server with Sinatra that handles requests
-4. Views that displays users list
+5. Views that displays users list

 ### Part I